hilakhadad/projectML/README.md

 # ProjectML

-All of our Running code is writtent in Jupyter notebook format, so generally self explanetory.
+All of our running code is writtent in Jupyter notebook format, so generally self explanetory.
 The next instructions are for connecting the relevant datasets so the code could run cleanly.

 In order to run the toy_problem file, delete the first cell if you are not using google-colab